 One of the major differences between microservices and SOA is in their level of autonomy.
 While most SOA implementations provide service-level abstraction, microservices go further and abstract the realization and execution environment.

 In traditional application developments, we build a WAR or an EAR, then deploy it into a JEE application server, such as with JBoss, WebLogic, WebSphere, and so on.
 We may deploy multiple applications into the same JEE container.
-In ideal scenario, in the microservices approach, each microservice will be built as a fat Jar, embedding all dependencies and run as a standalone Java process.
+In an ideal scenario, in the microservices approach, each microservice will be built as a fat Jar, embedding all dependencies and run as a standalone Java process.

 Design for Failure